Pawsitivity Service Dogs

 SEIZURE SERVICE DOGS

-1 out of 26 people develop epilepsy in their lifetimes.
 Here is the science and studies about how these hero dogs help with seizures (with or without other disabilities).

-Epilepsy is often co-morbid with Traumatic Brain Injury and many other conditions.
+Epilepsy (seizures) is often co-morbid with Traumatic Brain Injury and many other conditions.
 The following is about how our service dogs help veterans with seizures.

 "The service dog gives me an overall sense of security and independence.
 I am not as afraid to go into a public area where I can be vulnerable."